WELCOME TO WARNER UNIVERSITY

 Warner University is a member of the National Association of Intercollegiate Athletics (NAIA) Division II and The Sun Conference.
 Students compete in a number of intercollegiate sports, including baseball, basketball, cross-country, football, golf, softball, soccer, tennis, track and field, and volleyball.
 The University also supports a cheerleading squad.

-Warner University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate’s, bachelor’s and master’s degrees.
+Warner University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate, Bachelor and Masters.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA, 30033, or call 404-679-4500 for questions about the accreditation of Warner University.
 The Commission is to be contacted only if there is evidence that appears to support the University’s significant non-compliance with a requirement or standard.